Harrix/harrix.dev-articles-2016-en/pvs-studio/pvs-studio.md

 ![Documentation on the site](img/pvs-studio_10.png)

+_Figure 18: Documentation on the site_

 ![List of documentation articles](img/pvs-studio_11.png)

+_Figure 19: List of documentation articles_

 ![Documentation of Standalone](img/pvs-studio_12.png)

+_Figure 20: Documentation of Standalone_

 After reading the article, I finally figured out what to do.